Public transport links in the Helsinki region are based on a trunk route network

 Trunk route services

-The trunk route services provide clear and direct transport links between the key centers in the Helsinki region.
+The trunk route services operate in areas where public transport demand is high.
+They provide clear and direct transport links between the key centers in the Helsinki region.

 Commuter trains